ark-lang/ark/docs/REFERENCE.md

 the values in the struct initializer do not have to be in order, but we suggest you do to keep things consistent.

+## Implementations & Methods
+An `impl` is an implementation of the given `struct`, or structure.
+An implementation contains methods that 'belong' to the structure, i.e you can call these methods through the given structure and the methods can manipulate their owners data.